ipspace/blog/content/posts/2023/04/chatgpt-explaining-iscsi-crc.md

 ---

-And this, my friends, is how you write a long blog post in 10 minutes instead of wasting hours researching it.
+And this, my friends, is how you write a long blog post in 10 minutes instead of wasting hours researching it -- skip the prompts and claim it's your masterpiece.
 I don't want to know how much bullshit there will be on the Internet in a few months.

-Anyway, in case you care about the real answer: Ethernet CRC is protecting a single layer-2 segment, and data corruption could happen in intermediate nodes where it's protected by 8-bit IP checksum.
-I do admit the "protecting the whole PDU" argument is a good one though.
+Anyway, in case you care about the real answer: Ethernet CRC is protecting a single layer-2 segment, and data corruption could happen in intermediate nodes where it's protected by weak (but fast) [16-bit sum of the content](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Checksum_computation).

+In favor of ChatGPT:

+* "iSCSI checksum protecting the whole PDU" argument is a good one.
+* It mentioned "errors that are introduced by a malfunctioning network device" (the crucial point) and then kept going.

+On the other hand, the description of how CRC32 works seems a bit off.

-As for advantages of iSCSI CRC over Ethernet CRC: [RFC 3385](https://www.rfc-editor.org/rfc/rfc3385) contains all the details you never wanted to know.
+As for real-life advantages of iSCSI CRC32C over IEEE-802 CRC32: [RFC 3385](https://www.rfc-editor.org/rfc/rfc3385) contains all the details you never wanted to know.